alexkruczkowski/nyt-latest/readme.md

 With screenshots below:

 ## Built With
-Docker, AWS S3, AWS RDS (Postgres), Python, SQL
+Python, SQL, Docker, AWS S3, AWS RDS (Postgres), AWS ECS

 ## Next Steps
+<s>Develop ETLs and tests for NYT bestsellers and movie reviews APIs</s>
+<s>Create a process to load into S3</s>
+<s>Schedule using airflow</s>
+<s>Move all proceses to a local docker-compose container</s>
+<s>Add SQL logic to create schemas/tables and read from postgres db</s>
+<s>Create process to load csv files from S3 into postgres raw tables</s>
+<s>Finalize table staging and prod table structure and add logic to load</s>
-Time permitting, implement structural improvements to the database to make use of reference tables and add additional data/columns to the existing tables for a richer dataset.
+Add historical data and connect metabase to dashboard Time permitting, add additional data and fields to the existing tables for a richer dataset.

 ## Author
 :wave: